Seekers (novel series): Other books

 The Seekers series also features several stand-alone books published in original English-language manga form.
-The books were written by Erin Hunter and illustrated by Bettina Kurkoski, who also illustrated The Rise of Scourge, a stand-alone manga from one of Erin Hunter's other series, Warriors.
+The books were written by Erin Hunter and illustrated by Bettina M. Kurkoski, who also illustrated The Rise of Scourge, a stand-alone manga from one of Erin Hunter's other series, Warriors.
 The books were published by the American anime and manga publishing company Tokyopop.
 Each book is named after one of the main characters and each book's story is from the point of view of its respective titular character, set before the events of The Quest Begins.
 The first entry, Toklo's Story, was released on 9 February 2010.
 The second entry, Kallik's Adventure, was released on 8 February 2011.
 A third manga entry, Lusa's Tale, was announced and was slated to be released in January 2012.
 However, on 15 April 2011, Tokyopop announced that it would be discontinuing its services in the United States, resulting in the unofficial cancellation of Lusa's Tale and any potential future manga entries for the series.